spider

 When to Call a Professional

 If you’re spotting multiple spiders that look like brown recluse, especially in areas with little human traffic, don’t wait until someone gets bitten.
-Spider control isn’t just about spraying a corner it involves identifying entry points, locating nests, and reducing indoor insect populations.
+Spider control isn’t just about spraying a corner; it involves identifying entry points, locating nests, and reducing indoor insect populations.

 A trained technician can properly assess whether you’re dealing with recluse spiders or just harmless mimics.
 More importantly, they’ll implement a comprehensive strategy that includes: